maroofi/bulkDNS/modules/README.md

 When there is no more entry for scan, the C code will call the Lua 'main' function for the last time by passing `nil` to the main function.
-With this last call, the Lua script knows that it's time to save global variables or do whatever you want since there won't be any other call to.
+With this last call, the Lua script knows that it's time to save global variables or do whatever you want since there won't be any other call to this Lua script.

 #### First example: find NXdomains